chartjs/chartjs-chart-financial/README.md

 Examples are available here: https://chartjs.github.io/chartjs-chart-financial/

 ### Date Libraries & IE Support

+IE may not be supported because we use some newer ES features.
+We will need to apply Babel to fix this

 Chart.js requires that you supply a date library.
 The examples utilize [chartjs-adapter-luxon](https://github.com/chartjs/chartjs-adapter-luxon), which has the best support for i18n and time zones.
 However, in order to use [Luxon](http://moment.github.io/luxon/) with IE you need to supply polyfills.
 If you require IE support you may find it easier to use another date library like [Moment](https://momentjs.com/) or [date-fns](https://date-fns.org/).
 Please see the Chart.js documentation for more details on date adapters.